sslover/designing-for-data-personalization/syllabus.md

         * Tell a simple data story about your family, pets, favorite bands, etc.

     * Investigate possible datasets for Design Challenge 1 - Making (Dry) Data Personal & Playful.
 Post to your blog and talk about why you're potentially interested in the datasets, what you would like to express to the user, and what are some initial design concepts you are considering.

-    * Read up on [Bootstrap](http://getbootstrap.com/), the HTML/CSS/JS Framework.
-        * In particular, look at [this page](http://getbootstrap.com/css/) and pay special attention to Bootstrap's Grid System

 Week 3
 ---------